-What Is Google Slides Animation?
+What is an Animation in Google Slides

 Google Slides animations are motion effects applied to text, images, and shapes to make presentations more engaging.